RATING★ TBA

 Philosophical Subtext & Directorial Vision

-At a deeper level, Neon Killer explores the dichotomy of truth and perception.
+At a deeper level, Neon Killer explores the dichotomy of fear and discovery.
 The 2008 audience is increasingly sophisticated, and Ben Robinson respects this by refusing to provide easy answers to the story's complex questions.

 The philosophical underpinnings of the second and third acts suggest a narrative that is interested in more than just entertainment.
 It is an exploration of what it means to be human in an increasingly complex world.